 The significance of the ephemeral contribution to drainage networks (Figs. 1-2) is underpinned by how often they flow (Fig. 3).
 Ephemeral streams flow on average 104 ± 28 days per year across all basins, but with most basins flowing only 0-10 days in an average year (Fig. 3c).
 Ephemeral flow frequency manifests as a balance of evapotranspiration, the size and frequency of precipitation events, and antecedent moisture conditions influencing runoff generation.
-For example, in western basins ephemeral streams only flow 52 days a year on average, while they flow 172 days on average in eastern basins.
+For example, in western basins, ephemeral streams only flow 52 days a year on average, while they flow 172 days on average in eastern basins.
 In the arid southwestern United States, this drops to an average of 9 days a year.

-Our simple model uses only a gridded precipitation time series, runoff data, and an operational definition for streamflow (18).
-It reasonably matches in situ sensor data of catchment-averaged ephemeral flow frequency (Fig. 3b).
+We note that our model uses only a gridded precipitation time series, runoff data, and an operational definition for streamflow (18).
+The results nevertheless reasonably matches in situ sensor data of catchment-averaged ephemeral flow frequency (Fig. 3b).
 With that said, we stress that extremely little data exists on ephemeral flow frequency at the drainage network scale (Fig. 3b).
 Future work should explore ephemeral runoff generation across distributed sensor networks to refine our modeling.

 Downstream threats to water quality

 Given such infrequent flow, our results suggest that ephemeral streams likely dominate drainage network responses to storm events, shunting pollutants and other solutes downstream at even greater rates than suggested here under mean annual conditions (2).
 The exact impacts of ephemeral discharge on constituent loads and concentrations will be context dependent.
-The delivery of most elements, nutrients and pollutants, however, scale with discharge (2, 34) and are dominated by inputs from headwater streams (of which 78% of CONUS headwater streams are ephemeral according to our model).
+However, the delivery of most elements, nutrients and pollutants scale with discharge (2, 34) and are dominated by inputs from headwater streams (of which 78% of CONUS headwater streams are ephemeral according to our model).
 Thus, we would expect the importance and impacts of ephemerally sourced water on stream and river chemistry to be high in downstream regions that have accumulated large ephemeral water contributions.

 Ephemeral streams’ regulated status under the United States Clean Water Act (CWA) has been a long-debated and often contentious topic (35).
 Ephemeral streams have received considerable attention from environmental groups, farm lobbying groups, and politicians since the CWA was enacted in 1972 (1, 7, 36).